 The chapter also asks another related question: is living matter special or it can be described based on mechanisms operating in the rest of matter?
 Biophysics has been looking for special physical laws for life for many years.
 Perhaps, this is a search for something that does not exist.
 The chapter proposes a simple idea: living matter uses what is available: the mechanism of energy interactions and the formation of structures that is universal for all forms of matter.
 Thus, this volume starts a theory about life, based on the Theory of Energy Harmony developed in the previous volumes.

 The chapter proposes the hypothesis of the main parameters that determine the state of a living system.
-Reducing the vast parameter space to the main indicators makes sense from the point of view of bringing the model to a form that is convenient for evaluation and is physically justified.
 Despite the variety of internal processes carrying different functions and a massive number of elements with distinct traits, the interaction mechanism is fundamentally uniform.
-The integrated state of a living system results from using this physical mechanism as a way of efficient energy exchange between system elements.
-If the system seeks to create internal harmony, it must be analyzed according to the appropriate criterion of harmony.
+The integrated state of a living system results from using this physical mechanism of harmony as a way of efficient energy exchange between system elements.
+The chapter proposes a method of systemic analysis according to the corresponding physical criteria of internal harmony.

 Many processes are going on in any living system.
 One of them, perhaps the most complex one, remains the biggest mystery.
-It regulates the internal state of the system and external behavior allowing the body to adapt to the environment and function purposefully, maintaining its integrity under a variety of conditions and their changes.
-We call this process the Mind (Consciousness, Psyche, Soul).
+We call this process the Mind.
+It regulates the internal state of the system and behavior, which allows an organism to adapt to environmental conditions and function purposefully, maintaining its integrity under a variety of conditions and their changes.
+As living systems became more complex, the complexity of the control process increased.
+The chapter offers a general outline of the evolution of the Mind from a physiological and psychological perspective paving the way for bridging them with a physical model that will be described in detail in further volumes of the series.

 For any scientific study to be purposeful, it is necessary to determine the object of study.
 Usually, the object is the phenomenon of the material world at which research is aimed.
 What happens when it comes to studies of the mind?
 Macmillan Dictionary of Psychology, which claims “to cover all the technical terms that a psychologist is likely to encounter, including terms from neurophysiology, neuroanatomy, neurobiology, neurochemistry, ethology, sociobiology, linguistics, artificial intelligence, sociology, anthropology, statistics and philosophy” states: “Consciousness is a fascinating but elusive phenomenon: it is impossible to specify what it is, what it does, or why it has evolved.
 Nothing worth reading has been written on it.”

 The science named “knowledge of the mind” (from Greek psyche-logos) cannot define the central object of its research and the main technical term.
 This is an admission of failure.
 Could it be that the reason is the lack of a technical approach to this concept?
-The chapter tries to change this long tradition and gives a strictly technical definition of the mind.
-Behind every word of this definition there are specific physical and physiological processes, technologies and algorithms that create the phenomenon of the mind.
-The author hopes it will be worth reading.
-The same goes for the following books that specify what it is, why it has evolved, what and how it does.
+The chapter tries to change this long tradition and gives a strictly technical definition of the mind that will be the foundation of the Teleological Transduction Theory worked out in the following parts of the study.
+They will specify down to the finest details what it is, why it has evolved, what and how it does.
 The author hopes it will be worth reading.